Service changes on June 8 will extend service hours and resume some routes.

 Avoid touching your face, particularly your eyes, nose, and mouth.

-Cough or sneeze into a tissue, sleeve, or arm.
-Do not use your hands.
+Cough or sneeze into a tissue, sleeve, or arm - not your hands.

 If you are sick, PLEASE stay home.